Skip to content

 What it is

 GPQA is a challenging benchmark for evaluating high-level reasoning and knowledge in LLMs.
 It consists of 448 multiple-choice questions written by experts (PhD-level) in biology, physics, and chemistry.
 The questions are designed to be "Google-proof," meaning they are difficult even for non-expert humans to solve with access to the internet.
-Key metrics include accuracy (percentage of correct answers) and self-consistency (reasoning reliability).
+Key metrics include accuracy (percentage of correct answers) and self-consistency.

 What problem it solves

-Measures whether LLMs possess deep, expert-level scientific knowledge and reasoning that cannot be trivially looked up, providing a more rigorous assessment than general knowledge benchmarks.
+Measures whether LLMs possess deep, expert-level scientific knowledge and reasoning that cannot be trivially looked up, providing a more rigorous assessment than general knowledge benchmarks like MMLU which are increasingly appearing in training sets.

 Where it fits in the stack

 Benchmarking.
-Used as a reference benchmark for evaluating advanced reasoning in LLMs.
+Used as a reference benchmark for evaluating advanced reasoning and scientific competence in state-of-the-art LLMs.

 Typical use cases